July 1, 2026, 9:53 am | Read time: 4 minutes

 The consistent message: None of these have been proven to slow, stop, or reverse human aging.
 Any future therapy will complement healthy habits and preventive care, not replace them.

-When it comes to supplements, Harvard is even more explicit.
-The chapter is titled “Buyer Beware,” meaning caution when purchasing.
+Harvard is even more explicit about dietary supplements.
+The chapter is titled “Buyer Beware,” indicating caution when purchasing.
 Supplements are largely unregulated in the U.S. and not proven to extend life.
 Multivitamins, omega-3, collagen, creatine, and curcumin are mentioned, each with a brief, honest research assessment.

-The report’s main thread can be distilled into a few points:
+The report’s main points can be distilled into a few key actions:

 Prioritize Exercise

-Combine endurance and strength, don’t forget balance.
-7,000 steps as a minimum, distribute short bouts of activity throughout the day.
+Combine endurance and strength; don’t forget balance.
+7,000 steps as a minimum; distribute short exercise sessions throughout the day.

 Eat Right

 There is no perfect diet plan.
-It’s advisable to eat more plants and plant-based proteins, fewer animal products, and refined carbohydrates.
+It’s advisable to eat more plants and plant-based proteins, fewer animal products, and fewer refined carbohydrates.
 Mediterranean and DASH diets perform best.
-In contrast, intermittent fasting doesn’t deliver on the hype, according to the report, but can help with weight loss.
+In contrast, intermittent fasting doesn’t deliver on the hype, though it can help with weight loss.

 Honestly Assess Alcohol

-The old tale of a healthy glass of red wine is outdated.
+The old story of a healthy glass of red wine is outdated.
 The current consensus is: The less, the better.

 Take Preventive Care Seriously

-Lifestyle is the foundation, early detection the crucial lever on top.
+Lifestyle is the foundation; early detection is the crucial lever on top.

 Conclusion

-The report brings no sensation, and that’s precisely its strength.
+The report doesn’t bring any sensational news, and that’s precisely its strength.
 It separates serious science from marketing and makes it clear who does the real work: not the pill, but you.
 For those who have long understood fitness as a health factor, this is the best possible news.
 The most effective longevity lever isn’t found in a pharmacy, but in your workout plan.